jreaso/gradient-descent-algorithms/README.md

 _Remark: A natural choice for the preconditioner is $P_t:=\left[H_t+\epsilon I_d\right]^{-1}$ where $H_t$ is the Hessian matrix and the small $\epsilon$ is added to account for machine error when the Hessian is small. $$\left[H_t\right]_{i, j}=\left.\frac{\partial^2}{\partial w_i \partial w_j} f(w)\right|_{w=w^{(t)}}$$_

+The only P-SGD algorithm we implement is AdaGrad.

 #### AdaGrad